mauroservienti/milestone.github.io/_posts/one-list-to-rule-them-all.md

 "Long and complex tasks" get a dedicated slot, or more than one, in my schedule.
 That happens on Fridays.
 I scroll through my to-dos, identify the long tasks and schedule them.

 The "back-and-forth type of interaction" is my new Achilles' heel.
 An example of back-and-forth is when I receive an email with a question, for example, a support case from a customer.
 In many cases, it's clear that a response will lead to new questions prolonging the interaction.
 It's not bad per se.
-But it's incredibly hard, if ever possible, to plan.
+But it's incredibly hard, if impossible, to plan.
 One issue is that I don't want them to wait too much, but at the same time, I cannot let those interactions take over my schedule.
 At the end of the week, it's trivially easy to look back and realize that those types of interactions have sucked up all your time.
 I'm currently bad at managing these, and if you wrote me, you probably realized it yourself.
 I'm sorry, I'm working on it.

 ## Conclusion